Worried about your child’s weight?

 “The exercise and eating habits adopted early in life carry into adulthood,” adds Dr. Smiley.
 “By intervening early, we can make a huge difference that can last a lifetime.”

-For more information on the Healthy Active Living program, you can ask your pediatrician or call 847-318-9300 to schedule an appointment.
+For more information on the Healthy Active Living Clinic, you can ask your pediatrician or call 847-318-9300 to schedule an appointment.

 Like it, share it or leave a comment!

 About the Author